-On Designing User-Friendly Robots: Angelica Lim at TEDxKyoto
+On Designing User-Friendly Robots: Angelica Lim at TEDxKyoto https://youtu.be/blLWpdGtYRQ amazing to have played a role in it!

 I had many memorable experiences, such as speaking at TEDxKyoto, and being served ramen by two knifewielding robots!

-Thanks to my research lab, I was also sent to attend conferences in Slovenia, Taiwan, Portugual, San Francisco, France, Germany and Italy.
+Thanks to my research lab, I was also sent to attend conferences in Slovenia, Taiwan, Portugal, San Francisco, France, Germany, and Italy.